This information applies to England and Wales.

 You need to be sure that you can afford to reduce your other benefits to pay off your rent arrears.
 The DWP will only consider third party deductions if you have taken reasonable steps to agree a repayment plan with your landlord.

-If you’re waiting on a benefits decision or there’s been a mistake or complication with your claim, you should:
+If you are waiting on a benefits decision or there has been a mistake or complication with your claim:

-Provided you're entitled, your claim will be backdated.
+Provided you are entitled, your claim will be backdated.
 You could ask your landlord to wait until you get the backdated payment to pay them.

 Discretionary Housing Payments (DHP) provide extra help with housing costs on top of your Housing Benefit or Universal Credit.